 Allowing someone else to do your work for you

-You must not allow someone else to do your work for you; so that they
+There are a number of reasons why you must not allow someone else to do your work for you; so that they

 a) complete an entire piece of work;